indaco/svelte-iconoir/README.md

 The naming convention above has few exceptions breaking it:

-1. icons whose name starts with a number:
-    - to be a valid Svelte component it must start with capital letter, refer to [Template Syntax Tags];
-2. icons for companies (github, youtube etc.):
+1. icons for companies (github, youtube etc.):
     - to reflect the real company names (GitHub, YouTube, etc.).

 | Icon Name                | Component Name           |